ibm-cloud-docs/FileStorage/working-with-snapshots.md

 You might need to add snapshot space to a volume that didn't previously have any or might require extra snapshot space.

 Snapshot space can be increased.
 It can't be reduced.
 You can select a smaller amount of space until you determine how much space you need.
-Remember, automated, and manual snapshots share the space.
 {: important}

 Snapshot space is increased through **Storage** > **{{site.data.keyword.filestorage_short}}**.